Modeling Rising Equity Glide paths in early retirement

 Lesions Learned from Different Models of Rising Equity Glide Paths

 In this scenario modeling different Rising Equity Glide Paths, Glide20 beat Glide10 in all scenarios with Sequence Of Return Risk.
-So perhaps it would be interesting to see what Glide15 does up against Glide20.
+So perhaps it would be interesting to see what Glide15 does against Glide20.
 Indeed, as ERN points out, a Glide30 is not ideal.

 In this scenario, both Glide10 and Glide20 beat a fixed 60/40 portfolio.